viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

     }
 Plan: 1 to add, 0 to change, 0 to destroy.
 ```
-As we can see on the last line, Terraform gonna add 1 resource, change none and destroy none.
+As we can see on the last line, Terraform going to add 1 resource, change none and destroy none.
 It's not guaranteed that this plan will be exactly the same applied.
 So we could use `$ terraform plan -out`, but this plan is pretty simple.
 To really apply the changes, the command is:
 ```sh
 $ terraform apply
 ```
-Then exactly plan to be executed will be presented again and you can answer `yes`.
+Then exactly plan to be executed will be presented again.
+You can answer `yes`.
 Going to AWS Console and looking for API Gateway Resource (region us-east-1), we can see the API created:

 ../images/posts/hands-on-aws-agw-terraform-sls-framework-part-1/aws_api_gateway.png

-But clicking on it, there's no api resources paths:
+However, clicking on it, there's no api resources paths:

 ../images/posts/hands-on-aws-agw-terraform-sls-framework-part-1/aws_api_gateway_no_paths.png

-Let's define that our API base path gonna be `<api-url>/my-api/v1`.
+Let's define that our API base path going to be `<api-url>/my-api/v1`.
 Back to Terraform files, we add this code:
 ```java
 # api-gateway.tf